yashughade10/codedamn-100DaysOfFrontend/README.md

 2. Embraced the power of dynamic web design by using JavaScript to manipulate column counts, making web layouts adaptable.

 ##

+<h3>Day 13:</h3> Text-Overflow Property Lab
+<h4>Key Takeaways</h4>

+1. Used 'text-overflow' property in CSS, which is invaluable for handling overflowing text in fixed-width containers.
+2. Gained the ability to elegantly hide excess text and display ellipsis (...) when text overflows its designated container, ensuring a clean and professional presentation.

+##